 - 4 eggs

-- 1 tablespoon fat free unsweetened Greek-style yogurt (see tip)
+- 1 tablespoon fat-free unsweetened Greek-style yoghurt (see tip)

 For the topping: